 (con't from Part I)

-We therefore break that fugue down in the learning process the same way, into smaller bites, AND we have patience with the process and with ourselves knowing that, even if we don't seem to "get it" right off the bat, even if we think "I can't do this," even if we run into something that has us thinking "this doesn't work," it doesn't mean that we're never going to digest our way through it (photo).
+To digest our way through something like this we need to come at it the same way, i.e., little by little, a bite at a time, which is substantial time gained; we also have patience with the process and with ourselves knowing that, even if we don't seem to "get it" right off the bat, even if we think "I can't do this," even if we run into something that has us thinking "this doesn't work," it doesn't mean that we're never going to work our way through it, that we're never going to get this sandwich down (photo).

 Never is a long time.

 The basic plan of tactics then for coming at learning a 4-voice fugue (as this organist would advise, and as many college professors of Organ are quick to recommend) include the following, in this general order: